Scott-Borecki/whether-sweater-api/README.md

 ### Endpoint Documentation

-The following table presents each API endpoint, path, and link to the documentation.
+The following table presents each API endpoint, path, and a link to its documentation.

 Endpoint                                 | Path                      | Docs
 -----------------------------------------|---------------------------|------------------------